 Yunnan is one of the most beautiful and diverse provinces in China.
-In this article, you can find the tops things to do and see.
+You can find the top things to do and see in this article.

-Yunnan Province in China is a beautiful and diverse landlocked region that is known for its stunning natural beauty, rich cultural heritage, and delicious cuisine.
-With its vibrant cities, picturesque countryside, and unique ethnic minority groups, Yunnan offers travelers a truly unique and unforgettable experience.
+Yunnan Province in China is a beautiful, diverse, landlocked region known for its stunning natural beauty, rich cultural heritage, and delicious cuisine.
+With its vibrant cities, picturesque countryside, and unique ethnic minority groups, Yunnan offers travelers a unique and unforgettable experience.

 One of the main reasons why Yunnan is such a unique province is its border position, far away from Beijing.
-There even is a local saying: “Yunnan, where the Mountains are High and the Emperor is Far, Far Away.”
-Despite the fact that now this is an easily accessible province, historically this wasn’t the case and that’s what makes the local culture so different from the rest of the country.
+There is a local saying: “Yunnan, where the Mountains are High, and the Emperor is Far, Far Away.”
+Even though this is an easily accessible province, historically, this wasn’t the case, making the local culture so different from the rest of the country.

 Getting to Yunnan

 Yunnan is located in southwestern China and is easily accessible by air, train, or bus.
-The province’s capital city, Kunming, is a major transportation hub, and there are several daily flights to and from all major Chinese cities.
+The province’s capital city, Kunming, is a central transportation hub with several daily flights to and from all major Chinese cities.
 Alternatively, you can also get to Kunming by train.
-As always when traveling in China, the best website, in English, to book trains, hotels and flights is Trip.com.
-Other websites have fewer options and are generally more expensive,
+As always, when traveling in China, the best website in English to book trains, hotels, and flights is Trip.com.
+Other websites have fewer options and are generally more expensive.

 In the past few years, the government has built new high-speed railways that connect most of the province.
-You can now get to Shangri-la in the north or Xishuangbanna in the south and almost every city in between.
-In short: travel to and from Yunnan and all around the province has never been easier.
+You can now get to Shangri-la in the north, Xishuangbanna in the south, and almost every city.
+In short, travel to and from Yunnan and all around the province has never been easier.

 Things to do in Kunming, the spring city

 Kunming, the capital, is known for its mild climate.
-The city is also home to a number of cultural and historical attractions.
+The city is also home to several cultural and historical attractions.
 Here are some of the top things to do and see in Kunming:

-- Kunming Old Town 古城: Kunming’s Old Town is a charming area that is full of narrow streets, ancient temples, and traditional shops and restaurants.
-It is a great place to wander and explore, and you can learn more about the city’s history and culture although, like many other similar places, the town is not really old: it has been recently renovated.
+- Kunming Old Town 古城: Kunming’s Old Town is a charming area full of narrow streets, ancient temples, and traditional shops and restaurants.
+It is a great place to wander and explore, and you can learn more about the city’s history and culture, although, like many other similar places, the town is not old: it has been recently renovated.

-- Western Hills 西山: The Western Hills are a series of picturesque hills and forests that are located on the western edge of Kunming.
-The area is home to a number of temples and other cultural attractions and offers beautiful views of the city.
+- Western Hills 西山: The Western Hills are a series of picturesque hills and forests on Kunming’s western edge.
+The area has many temples, cultural attractions, and beautiful city views.

-- Golden Temple 金殿: The Golden Temple is a Buddhist temple that is located on the top of Mingfeng Mountain.
-It is known for its beautiful architecture and intricate gold leaf decorations and is a popular destination for both tourists and locals.
+- Golden Temple 金殿: The Golden Temple is a Buddhist temple on the top of Mingfeng Mountain.
+It is known for its beautiful architecture and intricate gold leaf decorations and is a popular destination for tourists and locals.

 - Yunnan Provincial Museum 云南省博物馆: The Yunnan Provincial Museum is a great place to learn more about the history and culture of Yunnan province.
-It has a large collection of artifacts and exhibits that showcase the region’s diverse history and culture and it’s free of charge.
+It has an extensive collection of artifacts and exhibits that showcase the region’s diverse history and culture and is free of charge.

-- Green Lake Park 翠湖: Situated right in the center of the city, Green Lake Park is a popular spot for locals and tourists alike.
-Particularly beautiful in early spring when all the trees are in full bloom.
+- Green Lake Park 翠湖: Located in the city’s center, Green Lake Park is a popular spot for locals and tourists.
+It is beautiful in early spring when all the trees bloom.

 Interesting places around Kunming

 - Luoping 罗平: One of the most interesting places to visit is Luoping.
-Famous for its huge rapeseed flower fields, keep in mind that it’s worth going there only between the months of February and April.
+Famous for its huge rapeseed flower fields, remember that it’s worth going there only between February and April.
 I wrote a detailed guide about it that you can find here.

 - Yiliang 宜良: Yiliang is a small town located only 1 hour by bus from Kunming.
 It’s famous for its Roast Duck, the Colored Rice Fields and the beautiful Jiuxiang caves.